cronii/crikeyooo/README.md

 - Is there a way to accurately bookkeep for range LP?
 Should positions be indexed by amount of ETH deposited?
 - What is the best token emmission rate where stakers are not quickly dilluted?
 - What was arbinyan's profit?

+## Caveats
+- Because LP's are co-mingled in lpConduit contracts, there is no way(?) to credit and return rewards to individuals.
+These rewards however will be passively left to increase liquidity